Best NJ Suburbs for NYC Commuters: A Complete Guide by Budget

 Chatham

-Chatham combines two things that rarely overlap: Midtown Direct express service and one of the top school districts in the state.
-The Borough has a walkable downtown centered on the train station.
+Chatham is the rare town that stacks Midtown Direct service and a top-five NJ school district at the same price point.
+The Borough has a walkable downtown centered on the station.
 The Township has larger lots and more land.
-Both share the same excellent school system.
-If your non-negotiables are top schools and a direct train to Penn Station, Chatham is hard to beat at this price point.
+Same school system, different lifestyles.
+If your non-negotiables are top schools and a direct train to Penn Station, Chatham is the best balance of those two variables in the state.

 Best for: School-focused families who also need Midtown Direct access.
 Sellers benefit from Chatham's reputation driving strong, consistent buyer demand from young families.